IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/action-proxy.md

     ibmcloud fn action create proxy proxy.js
     ```

-    {% hint style="success" %}
-    **Note** The function above utilizes the **[NPM JavaScript library for Apache OpenWhisk](https://www.npmjs.com/package/openwhisk)** which is pre-installed in the IBM Cloud Functions runtime (so you do not need to package it). _Its source code can be found here:_ [https://github.com/apache/openwhisk-client-js/](https://github.com/apache/openwhisk-client-js/).
-    {% endhint %}

 {% hint style="info" %}
 **Note** The function uses the [NPM Apache OpenWhisk](https://www.npmjs.com/package/openwhisk) JavaScript library which is pre-installed in the IBM Cloud Functions runtime (so you do not need to package it). _Its source code can be found here:_ [https://github.com/apache/openwhisk-client-js/](https://github.com/apache/openwhisk-client-js/).
 {% endhint %}

 1. Invoke the proxy with an incorrect password.